Class Title: The Love of Everyday Things: Telling the Stories of Our Lives

 We are not accepting any more enrollments for Teresa's class; the class has started.

-Instruction/Communication Method: I will be communicating with everyone through email in a group mailing that includes all class members.
-At the beginning of each week I will send out a brief synopsis of that week's concept, and a writing prompt to get you started, and an optional reading.
+Instruction/Communication Method: I will be communicating with everyone as a group through email.
+At the beginning of each week I will send out an explanation of the week's writing prompt to get you started.
 Your writing will be shared via email with each other (with your permission) for feedback from others.
 And I will go through it to make notes and offer suggestions on both the content and the writing itself.

 Student Skills, Equipment, and Time Required

 Students will need to be able to send me email with attached files in Word.